About Daily Messages

 The deadline for submission of messages is 3 p.m.
 Monday through Friday.
 There is no service on Saturday or Sunday.

 You may submit a message and mark it for delivery many days hence.
 It will be approved the day before you’ve marked it for delivery.

 - Messages should pertain to news, events, and information concerning Williams College and be of interest to the intended audience(s).
 Any viewpoints expressed are those of the events organizers, and Williams does not necessarily endorse or oppose them.

 - Only one message per event or announcement will be accepted for the faculty and staff editions, except for critical or urgent matters (for example, messages from OIT, deans, security, dining services, and facilities).
 If you wish these posted more than once, please submit your request by phone to the communications office at x4277.

 - You may send two messages per event or announcement to the student edition if desired.

-- Commercial messages, lost and found notices, fundraising efforts, or messages about the sale of goods or services will not be accepted.
+- Commercial messages, lost and found notices, fundraising efforts, messages about the sale of goods or services, or messages promoting or recruiting for outside organizations will not be accepted.

-- Messages about studies involving human subjects (e.g., calls for study participants) will only be accepted if the project is conducted or sponsored by a Williams faculty member and has been approved or exempted by the college’s Institutional Review Board.
+- Invitations to participate in human subjects research (surveys, behavioral studies, etc.) will only be accepted if the project is conducted or sponsored by a Williams faculty member and has been approved or exempted by the college’s Institutional Review Board.